jonasjelonek/tftp/README.md

 If you think there is room for improvement, please open an issue or a pull request.

+## Disclaimer

+**This currently needs Rust nightly compiler since I implemented some things with the help of currently non-stabilized features.**

 ## Supported TFTP features

 - [x] Server mode